Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 <figure>
 	<a href="/images/WinClassicTheme/ServerCore2016Login.PNG"><img src="/images/WinClassicTheme/ServerCore2016Login.PNG" alt=""></a>
 	<figcaption><a href="/images/WinClassicTheme/ServerCore2016Login.PNG" title="It's only just text.
-Nothing more.">This is the login screen for Windows Server Core 2016, which runs the non-DWM version of the Aero Lite theme (the 'Basic' version of it, if you think about it).
+Nothing more.">This is the login screen for Windows Server Core 2016, which runs the non-DWM version of the Aero Lite theme (the 'Basic' version of it).
 It would be cool if we could actually have a logon UI like this in regular installations of Windows.
 It also doesn't rely on the DWM as it doesn't exist in Server Core.
 Its CTRL + ALT + DELETE options are also displayed in a list.</a></figcaption>
 </figure>